 Book direct for the best rates and availability, guaranteed!

-The cabins at Colter Bay are near-original.
-When John D. Rockefeller Jr. purchased this land, in one of his first acts of sustainability, he moved these same historic homesteader cabins from their original locations to create what would eventually become Colter Bay Village.
+The historic cabins at Colter Bay are near-original.
+When John D. Rockefeller Jr. purchased this land, in one of his first acts of sustainability, he moved these homesteader cabins from their original locations to create what would eventually become Colter Bay Village.
 Each is unique in its design and history, and many include an informational card that details that cabin's specific origins.

-The Colter Bay cabins are basic yet comfortable.
-All cabins include linens and towels.
-Cabins do not include televisions, coffee makers, microwaves, or mini-fridges.
+The Colter Bay Cabins are basic yet comfortable.
+All Cabins include linens, towels, and coffee makers.
+Cabins do not include televisions, microwaves, or mini-fridges.
 Hairdryers and irons are available upon request at the cabin office.

 A limited number of ADA-accessible cabins featuring roll-in showers, grab bars, and other accessibility features are available and can be booked by calling 307-543-3100.

-Colter Bay cabins are available seasonally from late-May to late-September.
+Colter Bay Cabins are available seasonally from late-May to late-September.
 Cabin reservations can be made online or by calling 307-543-3100.

 The One Room Cabin with a shared bathroom and one double bed is the most economical option we offer.
 The common bathrooms are located outside the building within close walking distance.
 This cabin can sleep 2 guests max.
 Rollaway beds and cribs are not available.